Pictures

 AKM Type I

-The Romanian scabbard has a wire loop for attaching the customary clip-on belt hanger, however, Romania used a leather or nylon frog that wraps around the insulator.
+The Romanian scabbard has a wire loop for attaching the customary clip-on belt hanger, however, Romania typically used a leather or nylon frog that wraps around the insulator.

 5.875